Articles

 Illustration of a man doing Blood Flow Restriction training (BFR) to build bigger biceps.

-BFR sounds strange and dangerous, and many people are scared of it.
-Surprisingly, it’s actually one of the safest ways to stimulate muscle growth.
+Restricting blood flow sounds strange and dangerous, but it helps you stimulate muscle growth with much lighter weights, making it one of the safer ways to stimulate muscle growth.
+It also seems to be quite good for our blood vessels.
 In fact, outside of athletes and bodybuilders, it’s most commonly used in rehab and with older lifters.

 Delve into the details